-With an almost becalmed Mediterranean Sea, you’d think that the ferry en route to Genoa would lull you to sleep peacefully, like a contented just fed baby…
+With an almost becalmed Mediterranean Sea, you’d think that the ferry en route from Barcelona to Genoa would lull you to sleep peacefully, like a contented just fed baby…

 Grandi Navi Veloci: ferry experience

 As promised, this is the To be continued: Grandi Navi Veloci ferry experience from my previous post on Barcelona, which is from where we left on the ferry with Reg.

 On one side of the wall is a very loud Italian family, not sure of the number.
 The mother screeches at her children like a deranged Banshee.
 On the other side of our cabin is an Italian couple with delusions of being in a nightclub, with the need to shout loudly over each other’s voice, whilst playing very loud music.

 If this isn’t bad enough, the bunk bed with its thin smattering of a mattress feels just like an aged wooden plank and not at all conducive to sleep.
 The bedding is clean though so this is a bonus.

 The morning finally rolled around with a pretty sunrise and Genoa in the distance.
 It is always exciting to land in a new country.